 The interdisciplinary Writing minor is highly flexible, enabling you to complete most of the requirements while fulfilling Core and major requirements.
-By completing foundational, professional and disciplinary writing courses, you gain both a breadth and depth of experience writing in a range of contexts.
+By completing foundational, professional, and disciplinary writing courses, you gain both breadth and depth of experience writing in a range of contexts.
 We also encourage you to seek internship opportunities as part of the minor to gain hands-on experience using the new skills you are learning.
 We consider existing courses in a range of other UNE programs for inclusion in the Writing minor.

-If you would like to add this valuable minor to your UNE transcript, please talk to a professor in the English department or with your academic advisor about pursuing a minor in Writing.
+If you would like to add this valuable minor to your UNE transcript, please talk to a professor in the English Department or with your academic advisor about pursuing a minor in Writing.

 The interdisciplinary minor in writing has a developmental writing sequence that remains flexible to maximize the options for students.
 The minor requires a minimum of 18 credits chosen from a list of foundational, professional, and discipline specific writing courses.
 Students need to complete at least (one) Foundational course, (two) courses in Professional Writing contexts and (two) discipline specific writing courses.